woodpecker-ci/woodpecker/docs/docs/50-about.md

 # About

-Woodpecker has been originally forked from Drone 0.8 as the Drone CI license was changed after the 0.8 release from Apache 2.0 to a proprietary license.
-Woodpecker is based on this latest freely available version.
+Woodpecker is a community-driven open source CI/CD tool.
+It is designed to be lightweight, fast and simple to use.
+It can be used with many different Git providers and runners.

 ## History

-Woodpecker was originally forked by [@laszlocph](https://github.com/laszlocph) in 2019.
+Woodpecker was originally forked by [@laszlocph](https://github.com/laszlocph) in 2019 from Drone 0.8 after licensing model was changed.

 A few important time points: